Iron Fist (character): Background

 Danny Rand was born in New York City.
 His father, Wendell Rand, discovered the city of K'un-L'un as a boy.
 During his time in K'un-Lun, Wendell saved the life of the city's ruler, Lord Tuan, and was adopted as Tuan's son.
 However, Wendell chose as an adult to leave.
 Becoming a wealthy entrepreneur, he marries socialite Heather Duncan.
 Wendell organizes an expedition to again seek out K'un-Lun, taking his wife Heather, his business partner Harold Meachum and nine-year-old Danny.
 During the journey up the mountain, Danny slips off the path, his tie-rope taking his mother and father with him.
 Meachum, who also loves Heather, forces Wendell to plunge to his death but offers to rescue Heather and Danny.
 When she rejects him, Meachum leaves her and Danny for dead.
 The pair come across a rope bridge that appears out of nowhere and are attacked by savage wolves.
 Heather sacrifices herself to save Danny even as archers from K'un-Lun attempt to save her.
 The archers take the grieving Danny to see their master, Yu-Ti.
 When Danny expresses his desire for vengeance, Yü-Ti apprentices him to Lei Kung the Thunderer, who teaches him martial arts.
 Danny proves to be the most gifted of Lei Kung's students.
 At 19, the young man is given the chance to attain the power of the Iron Fist by fighting and defeating the dragon Shou-Lao, who guards its disembodied molten heart.
 Guessing that the heart provides life energy to Shou-Lao through the dragon-shaped scar on its chest, Danny covers the scar with his own body and hangs on until Shou-Lao collapses and dies, in the process burning a dragon brand into his own chest.
 Having killed Shou-Lao, he enters its cave and plunges his fists into a brazier containing its heart, emerging with the power of the Iron Fist.
-It is later revealed that Danny is part of a long lineage of Iron Fists.